 The news of the Anti-Doping Appeal Panel (ADDP) dismissing National Anti-Doping Agency’s (NADA) plea seeking further punishment of young Rohit Yadav, has been a reprieve for the young javelin thrower from Juanpur, Uttar Pradesh.
 17-year-old Rohit, who was battling depression for the past one year has now found a new lease of life as he is set to take to the field in the 2018 Youth Olympics Games in Argentina’s Buenos Aires that will be held in October.

 “It was my dream to represent my country in the Youth Olympics Games.
-The past one year has been a real tough time for me and my family.
+The past one year has been a real tough time for my family and me.
 I had given up on my hope to make it big again.
-However, this news has rejuvenated my hopes and I am pretty excited to be back in the contention for the Youth Olympics,” said Rohit Yadav to The Bridge.
+However, this news has rejuvenated my hopes, and I am pretty excited to be back in the contention for the Youth Olympics,” said Rohit Yadav to The Bridge.

 Tested Positive of the presence of a banned substance

 Rohit, a 2016 World School Games gold medallist, who clinched a silver medal at the second Asian Youth Athletics Championships 2017 in Bangkok, was almost stripped off his medal after he was tested positive for the presence of ‘stanozolol’.